FairwindsOps/insights-docs/docs/configure/automation/integrations.md

 });
 ```

-### Adding and using secrets
+## Adding and using secrets
-Users can save encrypted secrets into Insights and use them when creating integrations using `getSecret` function.
+Users can save secrets stored encrypted into Insights and use them when creating integrations using `getSecret` function.
 For example:

 Create secret endpoint:
 ```js